Supergeometry in mathematics and physics: Homotopy-theoretic underpinnings of supergeometry

 \begin{para} The Picard groupoid corresponding to $\Omega \tau_{[1,2]}\SSS$, is equivalent to $\ISAb$, the sign skeleton of the $\ZZ/2$-graded Koszul sign rule.
 In other words, $\Omega\tau_{[1,2]}\SSS$ is homotopy equivalent to $(\tau_{[0,1]}\SSS)/2$, the reduction of the spectrum $\tau_{[0,1]}\SSS$ by the element $2$ of its $\pi_0$. \end{para}

 So there is not one, but {\em two ways} in which the same Koszul sign rule appears out of the sphere spectrum, one through statistics, the other one through spin.
-Note that the ``topological proof'' of the usual physical Spin-Statistics Theorem, going back to Feynman \cite{feynman} (see also \cite{duck}, \S 20), is based on the intuitive claim that interchanging two particles is ``equivalent'' to tracing a non-trivial loop in the rotation group, and this claim needs something like \ref{para:HSST} to be consistent.
+Note that the ``topological proof'' of the usual physical Spin-Statistics Theorem, going back to Feynman \cite{feynman} is based on the intuitive claim that interchanging two particles is ``equivalent'' to tracing a non-trivial loop in the rotation group, and this claim needs something like \ref{para:HSST} to be consistent.
+See \cite{duck} Ch.
+20 for a more detailed discussion of this claim and the whole issue.

 .2cm

 {\sl Proof of \ref{para:HSST}:} This is an exercise on known facts in homotopy theory.
 A $[0,1]$-spectrum $Y$ (or a Picard groupoid) is classified by its $\pi_0, \pi_1$ and the {\em Postnikov invariant} which is a group homomorphism $k_Y: \pi_0(Y)\to\pi_1(Y)$ satisfying $2k_Y=0$.
 Explicitly, $k_Y$ is given by the composition product with the generator $\eta\in\pi_1^\st$.
 For $Y=\tau_{[0,1]}\SSS$ we have therefore that $k_Y: \ZZ\to\ZZ/2$ is the surjection, and for $Y=\tau_{[0,1]}\SSS/2$ we have $k_Y = \Id_{\ZZ/2}$.